davidSimek/httpLibrary/README.md

 There are also logs, which will be optional in future.
 I just have it on all the time for debug purposes.

 ## License

+This project utilizes GNU GENERAL PUBLIC LICENSE.
+More info in LICENSE file.